kstad21/FAVITES-Lite/README.md

 git clone https://github.com/niemasd/FAVITES-Lite.git
 ```

 FAVITES-Lite is also available on [Bioconda](https://bioconda.github.io/recipes/favites_lite/README.html).
-Assuming you have already installed `conda` (or equivalent) and added the `bioconda` channel:
+Assuming you have already installed `conda` (or equivalent) and added the `bioconda` channel, you can install FAVITES-Lite as well as all of its dependencies as follows:

 ```bash
 conda install favites_lite